Multiple Involvement Collaborations

 Written by Joe Griffiths and Hale & Pace.

-Released as a single in aid of Comic Relief, with 'The Smile Song', and reached no. 1 in March 1991.
+Released as a single in aid of Comic Relief, which reached no 1 in March 1991.

 Hale & Pace (vocals)